dcjones/isolator/README.md

 Isolator works in two steps: *analysis* and *summarization*.
-The analysis step will run the sampler for a number of iterations collecting estimates of the model parameters, which it will output to a file.
-To generate human readable tables from the raw sampler output,
+The analysis step will run the sampler for a number of iterations collecting estimates of the model parameters, which it will output to an [HDF5](http://www.hdfgroup.org/HDF5/) file.
+This output can then mu summarized and turned into regular tab-delimined tables in a variety of ways.

 ## What you'll need